 Gazelle is a fairly popular 'reCommerce company' that has been around for well over a decade.
 It has been a popular platform for selling pre-owned consumer electronics.
 The company's selling options are simple to understand and the website also provides an easy way to estimate the amount you can expect to get for your old smartphone.

 If getting the highest price for your old smartphone is your number one priority, Swappa seems to be your best bet.
-Whereas the maximum amount that Gazelle offered us was $448 (for a 512GB iPhone 11 Pro Max in mint condition), there is a good chance that you can get up to $754 for the same device.
+This retailer, however, is known to offer better prices than the above mentioned sellers.
 The flip side, however, is that, unlike Gazelle, you will need to negotiate with individual buyers (as you would do on Ebay) for making a successful sale.

 This is the last section of this article because it is also the most obvious.
 Surely everyone knows about Facebook Marketplace or eBay.
 You don't need a whole guide to know how to sell your iPhone yourself.